bakonaanlong/data_cleaning_script/README.md

 This is a powerful Python script that automates CSV data cleaning and standardization, saving hours of manual data preparation work.

 ---
-I added a dirty dataset you can use to test this script
+I added a dirty dataset you can use to test this script.
+Tweak and test however you like.

 ---
 ## Why This Matters